iwr-wasteless/iwr/README.md

 Care needs to be taken that financially disadvantaged people are not worse off with this scheme, and government assistance can be increased if needed.

+Who's going to pay for the waste in rental properties, including share houses?
+The ratepayer pays, but in share houses, there is a similar problem of who pays for utility bills like electricity, water, telecoms, and gas.
+A tenant is even incentivized to reduce the waste of a shared household and that is produced by flatmates.
+They may do this anyway without this scheme, but may get tired of doing so, particularly without an incentive.
+Landlords may also sublet rooms, and while this is less common than leasing a whole dwelling, in this arrangement it is common for landlords to roll the cost of utilities into the rent, and it can be expected that they will typically add a higher amount to the rent than what is paid in bills, e.g. to account for risk.

+Nevertheless, paying-by-weight seems fairer than a flat rate.
+Dealing with the problem of not further disadvantaging people facing financial hardships is a more systemic issue, and can be handled with more government assistance as needed.

+What if councils decide to still charge a flat rate, in order to be able to fund expenses of waste collection?
+This is analogous to flat rates and c/kWh rates in the electricity market.
+This should be less likely to occur, since they are a government, not a for-profit business, and worst-case can cover the cost via rates.
+Note that if people don't put their general waste bin out every week, which wouldn't have a problem with smelliness, etc., if they don't put organics in it, then the garbage truck doesn't have to stop to pick it up, saving time and costs.

 #### To what extent does your idea have the potential to be scaled? *